FastRobotsCornell/FastRobots-2025/docs/labs/Lab1.md

 ```python
 if True:
 ```
-3. The UUIDs used in the Arduino sketch should match those used by Python in the configuration file (**connection.yaml**).
+3. Check and make sure the UUIDs used in the Arduino sketch match those used by Python in the configuration file (**connection.yaml**).
 4. The command types defined in *enum CommandTypes* in the Arduino sketch should match those defined in cmd_types.py.
+5. Reupload ble_arduino.ino on the Artemis.

 * Before carrying out the tasks, ensure that you open the **demo.ipynb** notebook in the directory **ble_python** in JupyterLab.
 Follow and test the instructions in the notebook to test and use BLE.
 > Run through all the cells before you begin to work on the lab tasks.